Maintenance Mechanic - Major #806V

 Upon completion of the program, students will:

 1. 1.
-Demonstrate satisfactory knowledge of electricity fundamentals, motors, circuit types, Variable Frequency Drives, schematics, symbols, electrical test instruments and vocabulary.
+Demonstrate satisfactory knowledge of industrial electricity fundamentals, motors, circuit types, variable frequency drives, schematics, symbols, electrical test instruments, vocabulary and troubleshooting for non-electrical workers and/or technicians as needed by maintenance mechanics.

 2. 2.
-Demonstrate satisfactory knowledge of hydraulics/pneumatics fundamentals, schematics, pumps, actuators, valves, pipes and fittings, oils and lubrication.
+Demonstrate satisfactory knowledge of hydraulic, pneumatic, and mechanical drive fundamentals, power transmission components and systems, schematics, pumps, actuators, valves, pipes and fittings, oils and lubrication.

 3. 3.
-Demonstrate satisfactory knowledge of oxyacetylene and arc welding processes, common hand tools, threads and fasteners, parts and operation of engine lathes, milling machines, drill presses and precision measuring tools.
+Demonstrate satisfactory knowledge of Mig welding processes, various equipment maintenance and/or repairs, common hand tools, threads and fasteners, parts and operation of engine lathes, milling machines, drill presses and precision measuring tools.

 Certificate Requirements